Vernon Hills High School: State competitions

 The VHHS music department has always performed very well at the IHSA state competition, placing 4th in its class in its first year of existence.
 VHHS has placed within the top three schools in the state every year since 2004, and as of 2009 has placed first in the state in Class A for three consecutive years.

 In 2006, 2009 and 2011, the VHHS Wind Ensemble was selected as the Class AA Honor Band at the University of Illinois at Urbana–Champaign–sponsored Superstate band competition, recognizing the VHHS Wind Ensemble as one of the top high school concert bands in Illinois.

-FBLA and DECA
+FBLA

-VHHS also sponsors two award-winning business clubs.
+VHHS also sponsors one award-winning business club.
 FBLA sent five students to compete in the National Competition in Anaheim in the summer of 2009.
 FBLA has had students place in the top 10 of Accounting at the National level for two straight years (2008, 2009).
 DECA sent 13 state winners to the International Competition in Orlando.
 VHHS's DECA Financial Analysis team, which consisted of two freshmen, Sean Hogan and Jake Dinkel, placed 7th at the International Competition out of the over 150 teams competing in 2007.
 In 2014 Juniors Naren Akurati and Alexander Lao placed first in nationals with their PSA.
 Ryan Kang, Kevin Yoon, and Neel Choudhary placed 2nd in state for "Computer Game Simulation and Programming", advancing to 2016 Nationals in Atlanta.
 Also, one of DECA's written events by senior Cody Meltzer placed 8th at the competition in 2007.